wcerfgba/jpreston.xyz/notes-on-organization-design.md

 * Skills -- the capabilities of the organization, its subgroups, and its members
 * Systems -- processes, how work is done
 * Structure -- authority relations
-* Staff -- members, their intrinsic talents, diversity of membership,
+* Staff -- members, their intrinsic talents, diversity of membership
 * Strategy -- main functions of the organization
 * Shared values or superordinate goals -- what does the organization want to achieve, social missions